History of the Social Democratic Party of Germany: Before Unification (1861–1875)

 While Social Democratic tradition held that the movement was founded by Ferdinand Lassalle in 1863, modern historians argue that it developed out of workers' educational associations (Arbeiterbildungsvereine) of the 1860s.

 These educational associations were initially the effort of multiple classes, including artisan workers, liberal intellectuals, and industrialists.
 One such society received funding from the Grand Duke of Baden, a Prussian noble.
 The associations were initially non-political, aiming to educate the poorer classes, though some participants advocated for a political orientation as early as 1861.
 August Bebel, a turner who would eventually lead the movement, first attended in 1861.

 In 1863, Lassalle split alongside a minority to form the first independent workers’ party, the Allgemeiner Deutscher Arbeiterverein (ADAV, General German Workers' Association).
 The new party advocated for direct manhood suffrage, and Lassalle's theory of the "iron law of wages."
 Wilhelm Liebknecht, a veteran of the Revolutions of 1848 and an associate of Karl Marx and Friedrich Engels, first joined the ADAV but, failing to win supporters to his position on the German question, entered the educational societies.

-The German question was a major point of dispute between the Lassalleans and others in the movement.
-The Lassallean party advocated independence from and refusal to collaborate with the liberal middle class, and for a Prussian-led "lesser" unification of Germany.
-By contrast, Marx, who at this time maintained contact with the movement through Liebknecht, advocated independence from and temporary, tactical collaboration with the liberal-democratic movement against the Prussian nobility.
-Liebknecht and Bebel would support a "greater" German republic, united with Austria by a people's militia.

-Lassalle’s split reverberated within the remaining educational associations.
+Lassalle's split reverberated within the remaining educational associations.
 Less than a month after the foundation of the Lassallean party, the educational societies centralized into the Verband deutscher Arbeiter-und Bildungsvereine (VDAV, Union of German Workmen's and Educational Societies).
 In 1865, the national leadership unanimously adopted the political struggle for general, equal, direct, and secret suffrage.

 Lassalle died unexpectedly in a duel in 1864, precipitating a succession crisis in his party.
 Jean Baptista von Schweitzer took the leadership of the ADAV, and the Countess Sophie von Hatzfeldt formed a less successful splinter group, the Lassallescher Allgemeiner Deutscher Arbeiterverein (LADAV, Lassallean General German Workers' Association).

+In the leadup to the Austro-Prussian War, the German question was a major point of dispute between the Lassalleans and others in the movement.
+The Lassallean party advocated independence from and refusal to collaborate with the liberal middle class, and for a Prussian-led "lesser" unification of Germany.
+By contrast, Marx, who at this time maintained contact with the movement through Liebknecht, advocated independence from and temporary, tactical collaboration with the liberal-democratic movement against the Prussian nobility.
+Liebknecht and Bebel would eventually support a "greater" German republic, united with Austria by a people's militia.
+When war broke out, the educational associations took an anti-Prussian position compatible with that of Marx as opposed to the Lassalleans.

-The Austro-Prussian War further politicized the workers’ associations, who, contrary to the Lassalleans, took an anti-Prussian position.
-Upon Prussia’s victory, August Bebel and Wilhelm Liebknecht founded the Sächsische Volkspartei (Saxon People's Party), a branch of the middle-class Deutsche Volkspartei (German People's Party), advocating a democratic “greater" Germany, the abolition of both feudal privileges and internal workers' passports.
+Upon Prussia's victory against Austria, August Bebel and Wilhelm Liebknecht founded the Sächsische Volkspartei (Saxon People's Party), a branch of the middle-class Deutsche Volkspartei (German People's Party), advocating a democratic “greater" Germany, the abolition of both feudal privileges and internal workers' passports.
 Bebel was elected in the February 1867 North German federal election to the Reichstag of the newly-formed, Prussian-dominated North German Confederation in 1867 as a member of the Saxon People's Party.
 That following August, Liebknecht won a mandate as well.